torbensky/go-zeit-now/README.md

 # go-zeit-now
-An example of a Go backend API that can be deployed to Zeit Now 2.0
+A monorepo type example of a Go backend API that can be deployed to Zeit Now 2.0